fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/paper-uncertainty/paper-uncertainty.md

 \par
 }
 \par
-\caption{Solutions to the example in~\prettyref{fig:Example1}, applying relaxations for the relation ${\colF\text{travel\_distance}}≤{\colR\text{velocity}}×{\colR\text{endurance}}$ using the uniform sampling sequence and the VDC sampling sequence.
+\caption{Solutions to the example in~\figref{Example1}, applying relaxations for the relation ${\colF\text{travel\_distance}}≤{\colR\text{velocity}}×{\colR\text{endurance}}$ using the uniform sampling sequence and the VDC sampling sequence.
-The uniform sampling sequence~$Sₙ$ does not converge monotonically (panel~\emph{a}); therefore the progress is not monotonic~(panel\emph{~c}).
+The uniform sampling sequence $Sₙ$ does not converge monotonically (panel~\emph{a}); therefore the progress is not monotonic~(panel\emph{~c}).
-Conversely, the Van Der Corput sequence~$Vₙ$ is a descending chain (panel~\emph{b}), which results in monotonic progress (panel~\emph{d}).}
+Conversely, the Van Der Corput sequence $Vₙ$ is a descending chain (panel~\emph{b}), which results in monotonic progress (panel~\emph{d}).}
 \end{figure}
 \par\end{center}